Montana Zimo Culinary Garlic.

 - Easy-to-grow and very cold-hardy.

-Montana Zemo is becoming very popular as it is prized flavor, long storage potential, and strong field performance in cold climates.
+Montana Zemo is popular as it is has a prized flavor, long storage potential, and strong field performance in cold climates.
 Very resistant to disease.
 Clove skins are very thick and the cloves have a creamy-white appearance.

 GroEat Garlic is shipped garlic beginning in September.
 Quantities are limited; order early for best availability.
 Sorry, not available in Idaho or Canada.